What We Can Learn From the Exquisite History and Ornate Aesthetic of Gothic Architecture

 Rib Vaults

-In order to incorporate higher ceilings and taller windows into their designs, Gothic architects utilized a new method of structural support called rib vaulting.
-Rib vaulting involves the use of intersecting barrel vaults—arches placed parallel to one another in order to support a rounded roof.
+To incorporate higher ceilings and taller windows into their designs, Gothic architects utilized a new method of structural support called rib vaulting.
+Typically covering the nave of a church, rib vaulting involves the use of intersecting barrel vaults—arches placed parallel to one another to support a rounded roof.

 Gothic Architecture Characteristics Gothic Architecture History Gothic Style